siddhantk232/website/src/posts/postgres_triggers.md

 'update the price of the related cart based on the updated cart item(s) in relation carts_books';
 ```
 Above is the code that creates two postgres triggers.
 Let's understand the syntax
-and what each clause used above mean.
+and what each clause used above means.

 To create a postgres trigger, we want to tell postgres about the following things:

-1. Name of trigger.
+1. Name of the trigger.
 In this case, I have used names, `update_cart_price` and
   `calculate_cart_price`.

 2. When you want the code to run?
 I want to know the values that are inserted,
-  for this I have to use the `AFTER INSERT` and the `AFTER UPDATE` clause.
+  for this, I have to use the `AFTER INSERT` and the `AFTER UPDATE` clause.

 3. How do you want to run this trigger?
 There are two options, one is to run this
   trigger for each affected row.
-Other option is to run the trigger `per-statement`.
+Another option is to run the trigger `per-statement`.

 4. What do you want to run?
 I have these triggers to run the procedure called
   `update_cart_price()`.